 Finishing The Painted Acorn Christmas Decorations

-7. Next, using a hot glue gun, stick a cap onto the base of each nut.
-Just put a dap of hot glue into the cap and then push it onto the base for the acorn nut.
+Step 7: Using a hot glue gun, stick a cap onto the base of each nut.
+Put a dap of hot glue into the cap and then push it onto the base for the acorn nut.

-The simple childlike nature of these painted acorn Christmas decorations have a Scandi feel about them and fit right in with all my other Nordic crafts and decor.
+The simple childlike nature of these painted acorn Christmas decorations has a Scandi feel and fits perfectly with all my other Nordic crafts and decor.

-If you like acorns as much as I do you should check out these vintage botanical acorn prints.
-Also, there are more acorn craft ideas here.
+If you like acorns like I, you should check out these vintage botanical acorn prints.
+Also, more acorn craft ideas here include these cute embroidered paper leaves.

 Paint Acorns Christmas Decoration